Who is Schweitzer?

 2005: The Idyle Our T-bar was installed, expanding the area’s skiable terrain by 400 acres into the Little Blue area and making Schweitzer the largest ski resort in Idaho with 2900 acres.

-When the partnership between Harbor Properties and the McCaw family dissolved, Misson Ridge was sold and the McCaw family became the sole owner of Schweitzer and remains so to this day.
+When the partnership between Harbor Properties and the McCaw family dissolved, Misson Ridge was sold and the McCaw family became the sole owner of Schweitzer.

 In 2006, Schweitzer's board of directors hired Tom Chasse as President and CEO of Schweitzer Mountain Resort.
 Chasse has been instrumental in the continued development of Schweitzer's ski terrain and infrastructure.